Sciance-Inc/statisfactory/readme.md

     duplicate()
 ```

 ### Writting a `Pipeline` for lazzy Statisticians

 * `Pipelines` are built by summing `Crafts`.
 * Once defined, a `Pipeline` must be called to be executed.
 * One way to declare pipeline, is to __add__ some crafts togethers.
-Crafts are executed by solving dependencies between `Craft`.
+Crafts are executed by solving dependencies (ie output/input dependencies) between `Craft`.
 * You can call `print` on a pipeline to display a textual representation of the DAG (with it's execution order)
 * You can call the `plot()` method on a pipeline to display the DAG.
 The `graphviz` and `pygraphviz` must have been installed.